chrispappas/resume/README.md

-# Chris Pappas
+# Chris Pappas - Resume

 This is my resume, deployed automatically to Cloudflare Pages on pushes to `main` in this repo.

-Currently this is just a fairly raw export from Google Docs, excuse the formatting and terrible markup!
+Currently, this is just a fairly raw export from Google Docs, excuse the formatting and terrible markup!

 ## Links